manan-jadhav/YTResolver/README.md

 Created by CurosMJ (curosmj@gmail.com)

-Please read LICENSE before using.
+Please read LICENSE and wiki before using.

 YTResolver is a PHP Class that can :